-She began her career leading business units for Block Communications Inc., a diversified media company.
-After business school she spent a few years at Lehman Brothers and its successor firm, where she learned the mechanics and vagaries of the global capital markets.
+She began her career leading business units for a diversified media company.
+After business school, she spent a few years at Lehman Brothers and its successor firm, where she learned the mechanics and vagaries of the global capital markets.
 Since 2010, she has composed experiential learning groups to provide investors with unique insights and opportunities at TIGER 21.
 In 2015, she began to work with a group of impact investors affiliated with Toniic.

 Who are the members of your family?

-My husband of seven years, Will, and our two kids—Margo (4) and Douglas (2).
+My husband of seven years, Will, and our two kids— aged 2 and 4.

 What does your career look like?